 After gaining admission, incoming MeSH students are integrated into the Center for Health and the Social Sciences (CHeSS), where they receive administrative support, access to interdisciplinary workshops and courses, and mentorship.
 Consisting of 3-4 faculty members from across the University, mentorship teams provide ongoing support and advisement to MeSH students as they progress through both medical school and their respective PhD programs.
 The core MeSH faculty, a cadre of institutionally and nationally prominent investigators, represent a wide range of federally and privately funded collaborative projects.
 They also provide MeSH students unique opportunities to participate in very cohesive, interactive health services research and social science groups throughout campus.

-Most students in the MeSH Program receive tuition and stipend support for their medical training at the Pritzker School of Medicine.
-Some students may receive funding support through the University of Chicago Medical Scientist Training Program (MSTP), while others may receive funding through a National Institute on Aging (NIA) training grant.
+Some students in the MeSH Program receive tuition and stipend support for their medical training at the Pritzker School of Medicine.
+Students may receive funding support through the University of Chicago Medical Scientist Training Program (MSTP), while others may receive funding through a National Institute on Aging (NIA) training grant.
 Tuition and stipend support for graduate training come from the student’s PhD program.